mrBrutus/hugo-plc-docs-theme/README.md

 > Writing PLC code is great fun, writing documentation really isn't.<br>
 > — <cite>Bertus de Groot</cite>

-As a [PLC](https://en.wikipedia.org/wiki/Programmable_logic_controller) software engineer you might need to write proper documentation for your *library components* (data types, function blocks etc.) and *programs*.
+As a [PLC](https://en.wikipedia.org/wiki/Programmable_logic_controller) software engineer you eventually have to write documentation for your *library components* (data types, function blocks etc.) and *programs*.

-Although some PLC vendors have tools for writing library documentation integrated in their engineering tool, there is no industry standard and especially when working with various PLC platforms such a *vendor specific solution* is not ideal.
+Although some PLC vendors have tools for writing library documentation integrated in their engineering tool, there is no industry standard and especially when working with various PLC platforms such a *vendor specific solution* is far from ideal.

-Then you often end up using office tools such as a text processor (e.g. Word) to write the documentation, something not ideal either.
-In the worst case you might even find yourself pasting *screenshots of the source code* in these documents.
+Then you often end up using standard office tools such as MS Word to write the documentation, something not ideal either.
+In the worst case you might even find yourself pasting *screenshots of the source code* in these files — a true disaster in terms of maintenance.

 **Do you recognize this?**
 Then the time is right to implement a <a href="https://www.writethedocs.org/guide/docs-as-code">docs-as-code</a> approach to your [PLC](https://en.wikipedia.org/wiki/Programmable_logic_controller) coding workflow and use this theme to generate the documentation.